IMF says Canadian economic growth to moderate in 2018 - Article - BNN

 The Canadian Press,

-WASHINGTON -- The International Monetary Fund projects moderate economic growth for Canada this year and next, albeit at a pace slower than last year and signifcantly behind that in the United States.
+WASHINGTON -- The International Monetary Fund projects moderate economic growth for Canada this year and next, albeit at a pace slower than last year and significantly behind that in the United States.

 Its World Economic Outlook released Tuesday foresees growth in Canada of 2.1 per cent this year and two per cent next year.